-Standard Iowa Academic Grade Level Practice Disciplinary Content Clarification Conceptual Frame Code Standard in Science Clarification Clarification HS-AST4-2 Use models to describe the conditions of the early universe that led to the formation and evolution of matter including the birth of the first stars and galaxies.
-Develop and/or use a model (including mathematical and Stability and Change in the Life of Stars: Stars are born and die over a period of time in a process called stellar evolution.
+Standard Iowa Academic Science Practice Disciplinary Core Idea Clarification Crosscutting Code Standard in Science Clarification Concept Clarification HS-AST4-2 Use models to describe the conditions of the early universe that led to the formation and evolution of matter including the birth of the first stars and galaxies.
+Developing and Using Models: Develop and/or use a model (including mathematical and computational) to generate data to support explanations, predict phenomena, analyze systems, and/or solve problems.
+Stability and Change in the Life of Stars: Stars are born and die over a period of time in a process called stellar evolution.
 During a star's existence they may change in elemental composition, density, luminosity, temperature, and other ways.
 These changes can both be recognized and predicted using evidence provided by other celestial objects.
 In nuclear processes, atoms are not conserved, but the total number of protons plus neutrons is conserved.
 Change and Stability: Much of science deals with constructing explanations of how things change and how they remain stable.